viperproject/tutorial/tutorial/structure.md

 ```

 * Declared by keyword `domain`
-* Consist of uninterpreted functions and axioms
+* Have a name, which is introduced as an additional _type_ in the Viper program
+* Domains may have type parameters (e.g. `A` and `B` above)
+* A domain's body (delimited by braces) consists of a number function declarations, followed by a number of axioms
-    * Domain function may have no body nor contracts
+  * Domain functions (functions declared inside a `domain`) may have neither a body nor a specification; these are uninterpreted total mathematical functions
-    * Domain axioms may not read the program state
+  * Domain axioms consist of name (following the `axiom` keyword), and a definition enclosed within braces (which is a boolean expression which may not read the program state in any way)
 * Useful for specifying custom mathematical theories
 * See the [section on domains](#domains) for details